-Tables 9-4 Structure of the HBS household consumption expenditure by activity status of the head of household in 2017
+Table 9-4 Structure of the HBS household consumption expenditure by activity status of the head of household

-The tables gives preliminary data on the HBS households broken down by activity status of the head of household only for households of employees and for households of pensioners without working members.
+The table gives data on the HBS households broken down by activity status of the head of household only for households of employees and for households of pensioners without working members.

-Table 9-5 Structure of HBS households consumption expenditure of various income levels in 2017
+Table 9-5 Structure of HBS households consumption expenditure of various income level households

-The table provides preliminary data on the structure of consumption expenditure of the HBS households broken down by annual net money income per household member.
+The table provides data on the structure of consumption expenditure of the HBS households broken down by annual net money income per household member.
 The group of low-income households contains 20% of households with the lowest net money income per household member (bottom quintile).
 Similarly, the group of high-income households includes 20% of households with the highest income per household member (top quintile).